speedment/speedment/common-parent/tuple/README.md

 ```

-## Tuples that allows null values
+## TupleOfNullables that allows null values
-If we need to be able to handle `null' values, there is a variant of the Tuple that does this:
+If we need to be able to handle `null` values, there is a variant of the Tuple that does this:
 ``` java
   TupleOfNullable2<String, String> tuple2 = Tuples.ofNullable("Alice", null);
   Optional<String> name = tuple2.get0();